msakenis/Books-registration-BE-NodeJS/README.md

 ```sh
 npm install
 ```
 3. Create .env file as .env-example and enter database details.
+Do not forget to change main API URL in front-end

 4. Start the back-end in the local enviroment
 ```sh